If you’re looking for tips on how to save money on a low income, you’re in the right place!

 Thrifty Tip: To make sure you’re not tempted to dip into your savings account, consider using a different bank for your savings as opposed to your checking account.
 This will add one additional layer of protection, making it harder for you to get quick access to those funds in the event of an impulse buy.

 We hope this list has inspired you with new ways to save money on a low income.
-If you’re looking for additional tips to boost your savings fast, check out How To Save $5000 in 3 Months: The Ultimate Checklist.
+If you’re looking for more tips on how to boost your savings fast, check out How To Save $5000 in 3 Months: The Ultimate Checklist and our list of 11 Debt Free Living Blogs to Follow this Year for additional personal financial resources on the web.
 Finally, if you’ve got a money-saving tip that you’d like to share, pass it along by dropping us a line in the comment section below!